 - Never Seeking Treatment

 Sexual harassment often results in psychological and emotional impacts.
 If you have pre-existing mental conditions like PTSD or anxiety, these can become substantially worse after harassment.

 When these symptoms undermine your quality of life, it’s important to seek professional help.
 This provides additional documentation of your distress and helps you manage your symptoms during the claim process.
 If you do not seek help, it may difficult to establish your damages.

 Human resources departments may mishandle your claim or fail to believe you.
 You must follow-up with them to see what, if anything, they will do about the harassment.
 If they do nothing, there could be other parties facing liability in your claim.

 Also, it is not up to human resources to determine whether you have a case.
 Only an attorney offers that expertise.
 Not only should you consult an attorney if your claim is mishandled or ignored, but also at the start of the reporting process.
 Unfortunately, these claims are not always taken seriously and it is often the victim who is punished rather than the harasser.
 Retaining an attorney prepares you for all possibilities.

-The Law Office of Christopher Q. Davis offers compassionate and aggressive legal representation for victims of sexual harassment in New York.
+The Working Solutions Law Firm offers compassionate and aggressive legal representation for victims of sexual harassment in New York.
 Contact our office to schedule a free case evaluation.